-Your child’s first visit to our dental office should be around his/her first birthday, but could be as early as you’d like (as soon as the first tooth erupts or even sooner).
-As a parent, there are many things you can do to prepare your child for his or her first dental visit and start your child on long-term dental health.
+Your child’s first visit to our office, Sunnyvale Dental Care Practice, should be around his or her first birthday, but could be as early as you’d like (as soon as the first tooth erupts or even sooner).
+As a parent, there are many things you can do to prepare your child for his or her first dental visit.
+This will start your child on the right foot when it comes to their long-term dental health.

 - Be positive.
 There have been many improvements in dentistry that makes it much more pleasant than when you were younger.

 - If you have anxiety about going to the dentist, try not to share it with your children.
 Don’t share any previous bad experiences.